Venice with the Water Bus (Vaporetto)

 Prices and tickets for water buses

 Unfortunately, a trip on a vaporetto is not cheap.
-A single ticket now (spring 2018) costs at least 7.50 euros.
+A single ticket now (2019) costs at least 7.50 euros.
 It could be the most expensive ticket within a city in Europe.
 The ticket is valid for 75 minutes, you can also change ferries.
 Even more expensive are tickets to the airport.

 Fortunately, there are better tickets.
 These are ideal for tourists who want to see some of the lagoon.
 There are tickets for one day, cheaper are the popular tourist tickets for 48 hours and 72 hours.
 The ticket for a week (60 euros) is particularly cheap.
 Of course, in no other city in Europe you would call a weekly ticket for 60 euros cheap, but Venice is something special.